 Finally, advanced credit exams may not be used to satisfy AU Core requirements.
 Advanced credit exams may still be applied toward the major or minor, or as elective credit.

-More information on the General Education Program.
+More information on the AU Core Curriculum.